 ●Under gunwale rod racks for 4 rods

 The cockpit depth at the bow is 31" (78.7 cm).
-Wraparound seating with padded bolster and recessed hand holds it is about as comfortable as it gets in a center console.
+With wraparound seating with padded bolster and recessed hand holds it is about as comfortable as it gets in a center console.

 Construction and Design